nodejs/node/doc/api/addons.md

 }
 ```

-*Note: A version of the `node-gyp` utility is bundled and distributed with
+*Note*: A version of the `node-gyp` utility is bundled and distributed with
 Node.js as part of `npm`.
 This version is not made directly available for
 developers to use and is intended only to support the ability to use the
 `npm install` command to compile and install Addons.
 Developers who wish to
 use `node-gyp` directly can install it using the command
 `npm install -g node-gyp`.
 See the `node-gyp` [installation instructions][] for
-more information, including platform-specific requirements.*
+more information, including platform-specific requirements.

 Once the `binding.gyp` file has been created, use `node-gyp configure` to
 generate the appropriate project build files for the current platform.
 This